 There are a number of things that can trigger a migraine attack.
 Keep in mind that these are not what causes the migraines, simply what makes an episode begin.

-- Stress – Stress is one of the most common factors when it comes to the onset of a migraine episode.
-In fact, not only can a migraine occur while a person is stressed, but there is also an increased likelihood of an attack when a person is relaxing after the stress has passed.
+Stress is one of the most common factors when it comes to the onset of a migraine episode.
+In fact, not only can a migraine occur while a person is under stress, but there is also a likelihood of an attack when a person is relaxing after getting out of a stressful event.
 This seems to be linked to a sudden change in hormones when the body stops producing the stress hormones during a period of relaxation.

 The risk factors and triggers we have discussed to this point can help us to identify some of the underlying factors when it comes to migraines.
 Consider how migraines may relate to the neck.